revilowaldow/BITC/Sessions/2025/04 06 - Session 43.md

 Doesn't recall [[Rev]] ever introducing herself

 Wendigo Comanada is [[Noky]]
 Will provide proof of killing the shrike
+Sold Thodunn the Birdslayer dagger